dokryconn/Dokters-Prescription/README.md

 6. Move your new custom .EXE or .AHK script file into the same folder as the original `Dokter's Prescription.EXE` script file location.

 - Customizing the **Launch/Toggle Programss** shortcuts within `Dok's Rx (Raw).AHK`:

-There are several sections of deactivated "template code" within `Dok's Rx (Raw).AHK` for the "Launch/Toggle Programs" shortcuts, corresponding to each number, 0 through 9, and letters, A through Z.
+**NOTE:** By default, the **Launch/Toggle Programs** shortcuts in **`Dok's Rx (Raw),AHK`** are deactivated to keep this portion of the script in a clean, "template code" format.
+There are detailed instruction comments within the **`Dok's Rx (Raw).AHK`** file to guide you through customizing the script for your personal needs.

   - These deactivated blocks of code can be activated by removing the `/*`and `*/` brackets for each hotkey shortcut.
 Once these blocks of code are activated, they allow you to Launch/Toggle Programs windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.

   - In addition to removing the comment brackets, you will need to replace portions of the "template code" with the **program name** and **file path** for each desired program.
 There are detailed instructions on how to customizing these features located in the actual script file via comments labled under: "PLEASE READ - ADJUST FOR YOUR OWN PROGRAMS:""

-*Make sure that your customized version of **Dokter's Presciprtion** is moved into the same folder location of the main `Dokter's Prescription.EXE` script to ensure that it will be able to reference the associated files in the `Dok's Rx Cabinet` folder appropriately.*
+*Make sure that your customized version of **`Dok's Rx (Raw).AHK`** script is moved into the same folder location of the original `Dokter's Prescription.EXE` script to ensure that it will be able to reference the associated files in the `Dok's Rx Cabinet` folder appropriately.*

-**NOTE:** *The `Dok’s Rx (Raw).AHK` copy of the script does not include the sections of code that installs the `Dok's Rx Cabinet` folder.
-You can always launch the original `Dokter's Prescription.EXE` file to have the `Dok's Rx Cabinet` folder installed.
-Re-installing the `Dok's Rx Cabinet` folder will never overwrite any existing files within `Dok's Rx Cabinet` so it should never cause harm to any files that you have made changes to in this folder*
+**NOTE:** *The `Dok’s Rx (Raw).AHK` copy of the script does not include the sections of code that install the `Dok's Rx Cabinet` folder.
+You can always launch the original `Dokter's Prescription.EXE` file to re-install  the `Dok's Rx Cabinet` folder if needed.
+If you need to re-install a single file or folder to `Dok's Rx Cabinet`, re-installing the `Dok's Rx Cabinet` folder will never overwrite any existing files within `Dok's Rx Cabinet` and should never harm any files that have saved changes.*

 ## Customizing the **Ableton Takeover** script